About the Department for Children, Schools & Families

 - Customer Requirements Capture: ensures the solution proposed will meet operational and technical needs.
 This was achieved by analysing aspects such as coverage mobility, latency, throughput and desired user access.

-- Customers Site Survey & Audit: to accurately capture and measure the site’s RF propagation characteristics, establishing and locating potential sources of interference.
-Also used to assesses building’s characteristics for radio, equipment or implementation issues or constraints.
+- Customer’s Site Survey & Audit: to accurately capture and measure the site?s RF propagation characteristics, establishing and locating potential sources of interference.
+Also used to assess building’s characteristics for radio, equipment or implementation issues or constraints.

 The Wi-Fi Design